shubhankarvyas/Personal-Portfolio/README.md

 ## Usage
 Feel free to customize this website with your own content, projects, and branding.
 Update the `index.html` file to modify the content and sections according to your preferences.

+## Contact Form Integration
+The contact form on this website is integrated with Google Sheets for easy management of submissions.
+When a visitor submits the form, their message is stored in a Google Sheet, and you receive an email notification.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.